-During the years ended December 31, 2019 and 2018, the Company entered into multiple lease agreements for equipment, all of which have been accounted for as capital leases.
+The Company has entered into multiple lease agreements for equipment, all of which have been accounted for as capital leases.
 The leases have a 36-month to 48-month term, require monthly lease payments, and have a bargain purchase option at maturity.
-The recorded lease liability as of December 31, 2019 and 2018 was \$341,318 and \$315,104, which is included in other liabilities on the accompanying consolidated balance sheets.
+The recorded lease liability as of December 31, 2020 and 2019 was \$0.2 million and \$0.3 million, respectively, which is included in Other liabilities on the accompanying consolidated balance sheets.

-As of December 31, 2019, the future required payments, for each of the years ending December 31, were as follows:
+As of December 31, 2020, the future required payments, for each of the years ending December 31, were as follows (in thousands):

 Year Amount

-2020 \$ 135,062

-2021 133,188
+2021 \$ 133

-2022 111,176
+2022 112

-2023 -

-2024 -

-Thereafter -

-Minimum lease payments 379,426
+Minimum lease payments 245

-Less interest (38,108)
+Less interest (16)

-Total \$ 341,318
+Total \$ 229